The solve function

 NLP solvers specific options

-In addition to these options, all remaining keyword arguments passed to solve will be transmitted to the NLP solver used.
+In addition to these options, any remaining keyword arguments passed to solve are forwarded to the NLP solver.

-Please check the list of Ipopt options and the NLPModelsIpopt.jl documentation.
+Please refer to the Ipopt options list and the NLPModelsIpopt.jl documentation.

 iterations(sol)